 Name of Church

 Address of Church

-Email and Website

-Addresses of additional buildings belonging to church
+Email and Website Addresses of additional buildings belonging to

-Date of completion of Disaster Plan Click here to enter a date.
+church Date of completion of Disaster Plan Click here to enter a date.

-Emergency Contact List Individuals who should be contacted in an emergency are: Work Home Cell
+ndividuals who should be conta Work Number acted in an emergency are: Home Number Cell Number

 Head of Congregation

-Disaster Leadership (Emergency Coord.)
+Disaster Leadership

 Team Leader

 Senior Warden

 Junior Warden

 Treasurer

 Other

 Emergency Numbers

 Electric Utility Co.

 Water Utility Co.

 Natural Gas Utility Co.

-Location of inventory of grounds, buildings, and equipment (photographic and/or video inventory)
+Photographic/videotape in nventory of all grounds, building gs, and equipment kept at: